5 Ways to Stay Motivated as a Homeschool Teacher

 That’s why, if you’re a homeschool teacher, it’s important to remember that you’re not alone.
 I know it can be difficult and that’s why I hope these 5 Ways to Stay Motivated as a Homeschool Teacher can help you find some inspiration and peace for those days when you feel discouraged or off track.

 On hard days, this is what I do:

 1. Think of my kids as adults and look back on our homeschooling with fondness.

 My adult children are some of my best friends.
 Quite often, you’ll find us sitting around the dinner table playing board games on a Friday night.
 My oldest son, Cory is a children’s pastor at our church, my daughter Leslie is a missionary in the Czech Republic, and my son Nathan is a Christian author just starting his career.

 I’m immensely proud of them.
-And I know that one of the reasons they are all successful, happy and living lives dedicated to the Lord is because of our choice to homeschool.
-All the years we invested in the one-on-one teaching times, reading as a family, and sharing our daily lives and faith with them has paid off.
+And I know that one of the reasons they are all successful, happy, and living lives dedicated to the Lord is because of our choice to homeschool.
+All the years we invested in the one-on-one teaching times, reading as a family, and sharing our daily lives and faith with them have paid off.
 That is something that never fails to inspire me.